-Parents must notify the school on the first day of an unplanned absence - for example, if their child is unable to attend due to ill health - by 9am as soon as practically possible (see also section 6).
+Parents must notify the school on the first day of an unplanned absence by ringing school for example, if their child is unable to attend due to ill health by 9am.

 Absence due to illness will be authorised unless the school has a genuine concern about the authenticity of the illness.